Linux-RISC/IRIX-diskless-workstation/README.md

     B[NAS_IP:/path/diskless]--NFS-->Indy([Indy]);
     RBPi[(RBPi:/home/irix/i/IRIS)]--bootp-->Indy([Indy]);
 ```
+To copy diskless.tar to the NAS, please read "Copying and restoring diskless.tar to Reanimator if you used local shared tree generation" below.
 <h3>2.
 Preparing the IRIX server to generate the diskless tree</h3>
 Verify the diskless server subsystem (nfs.sw.dskless_server) is installed:<br>